 Even though it is sometimes a difficult skill to master, it is important for students to understand how to make 10 so that they can move on to understanding higher levels of thinking about number sense.
 They will need to understand how to decompose numbers so they can add, subtract, multiply and divide.

-Over the past few weeks in our kindergarten class, we have used various activities to help introduce the concept of making ten.
+Over the past few weeks in our kindergarten class, I have used various activities to help introduce the concept of making ten.
 With these hands-on centers, our students have become fluent in decomposing ten and have even started applying their knowledge in other areas (like our math talks).

 Here are some ideas to get your started in your classroom, and make sure you leave me a comment to let me know how you work on making ten in your classroom!